tonimatasdev-archive/FixerMC/README.md

 FixerMC is a custom Minecraft Launcher built using Java with some libraries.

 ## Features
- - Premium and non-premium sessions.
+- Support premium and non-premium accounts.
- - You can have infinite sessions.
+- You can have infinite accounts.
- - Profiler manager.
-(You can't delete at the moment, and it only works for vanilla sessions)
+- Create, modify and delete profiles.
+- Supports Vanilla.
+- Direct launch.

+## Planned Features
+- Default options.
+- Add Forge, NeoForge, Fabric and Quilt support.
+- Modrinth and CurseForge modpack installer.
+- Minecraft snapshots versions support.
+(Waiting to mod loaders support)

 ## Installation
 1. Unfinished.
 It's a fun project to learn and experiment with Java and GUI development.